226th Rifle Division: Second Battle of Kharkov

 As the main German offensive focused on Moscow, Southwestern Front fell back toward Kharkiv, which fell to the German 6th Army on October 24.
 Marshal S. K. Timoshenko, who was now in command of the Southwestern Theatre (Direction), was ordered to establish a line from Kastornoye, along the Oskol River and then to the Mius River.
 At this time the 226th was in 21st Army of Southwestern Front as part of Operational Group Nedvigin, along with the 81st Rifle Division; by the beginning of December this Group also contained the 297th Rifle Division.

 In late December, as Army Group Center was being pushed back from Moscow, Timoshenko proposed an operation to retake the Oryol-Kursk region with the 21st and 40th Armies.
 When the offensive began on January 1, 1942, the objectives had been shifted southward to Oboyan and Kharkiv and over the next 70 days, while gaining ground, the two Armies were unable to reach the latter.
-Meanwhile, the 6th, 9th and 57th Armies broke the German front along the Donets and carved out a salient up to 75km deep between Izium and Barvinkove.
+Meanwhile, the 6th, 9th and 57th Armies broke the German front along the Donets and carved out a salient up to 75 km deep between Izium and Barvinkove.

 During March the 226th was transferred to 38th Army.
 In the same month it took part in a battle to create a bridgehead over the Donets at Staryi Saltiv, due east of Kharkiv, but took heavy casualties in the process.
 This would serve as a springboard for the upcoming offensive.
 This was followed by a major regrouping of the forces of Southwestern Front, which was complicated by the arrival of the spring rasputitsa.
 Timoshenko submitted a plan to the STAVKA on April 10 which called for a two-pronged offensive to encircle and liberate Kharkiv; 6th Army would attack northward from the Izium–Barvenkove salient while the 21st, 28th and 38th Armies would strike westward.
 The 38th Army strike force would consist of the 226th, 124th and 300th Rifle Divisions plus one regiment of the 81st Division.
 This would be backed by two tank brigades and almost all of the Army's artillery assets, while the remainder of the 81st and another tank brigade formed the second echelon.